jozavala-msft/data-accelerator/Data-Accelerator.md

 As you [learn](tutorials) to use Data Accelerator, hopefully, you will find the tools we have found useful over time, useful too.

-Finally, to make it easy for you to try out Data Accelerator, without deploying anything to the cloud is to try it [locally](Local-mode-with-Docker).
-We have packaged the tools and service in a docker container so you can try out easily locally.
+Finally, to make it easy for you to try out Data Accelerator, without deploying anything to the cloud, we have enabled running the pipeline [locally](Local-mode-with-Docker).
+The tools and services have been packaged in a docker container so you can try out easily locally.
 While the local deployment does not have all of the features available in the full cloud deployment, it will give you a quick idea of the pipeline.

 # Useful Links
 - [Home](home)